-Rating Model: All credit proposals are subject to a rigorous credit risk rating/scoring process to support credit approvals and decision making as well as to enhance risk management capabilities for portfolio management, pricing and risk based capital measurement.
+Rating Model: All credit proposals are subject to a rigorous credit risk rating/scoring process to support credit decision making as well as to enhance risk management capabilities for portfolio management, pricing and risk based capital measurement.

 Software driven rating mechanism is in place to assign the rating to ensure credit quality besides an entry level scoring system.
-The output of the rating model is used in decision making i.e. sanction, pricing and monitoring of credit portfolio.
-In order to test the robustness of the rating model, the rating model has been validated by an external agency .
+The output of the rating models is used in decision making i.e. sanction, pricing and monitoring of credit portfolio.
+In order to ensure robustness of the rating models, the rating models have been subjected to validation by an external agency.

-Scoring model: The Bank has developed entry level scoring model.
+Scoring model: The Bank has developed entry level scoring models.
 All the fresh sanctions coming under personal loan products are subjected to entry level scoring